El Rushbo documented to be almost always right now, almost 99.6% of the time.

 How could they allow a woman like this to stand up and say what she said?

-You know, it it's sometimes like a soccer player's had numerous concussions and and doesn't realize he's sick.
+It's sometimes like a soccer player's had numerous concussions and doesn't realize he's sick.

-In your case, you don't want to believe it is your problem.
+In your case, in your case, you don't want to believe it is your problem.

-You you really don't want to believe, even even among the least educated segments of our society, you don't want to believe that people actually voted that way, with that as their primary motivation.
+You don't want to believe that people actually voted that way with that as their primary motivation.

-You just because it it it it if that's true, you tell yourself it means the country is more far gone and a greater challenge to save it than even you believed.
+You just, because if that's true, you tell yourself it means the country is more far gone and a greater challenge to save it than even you believed.

-I think people who invest in government, I people have been told for fifty years government's the answer to everything.
+I think people who invest in government, people have been told for 50 years, government's the answer to everything.

-And it's some guy like Obama messianically can come along and get it done.
+And it's some guy like Obama messionically can come along and get it done.

-Okay, man, I can't wait because after the election there's gonna be you shining my shoes.
+I had people telling me before the election, okay, man, I can't wait because after the election, there's going to be you shining my shoes.

 I had people telling me that.

-And I just I looked at them and I want to say, you really think this?
+And I just, I looked at them and I want to say, you really, you really think this?

 They were animated.